The Moray Firth Coast in Scotland

 There is an auditorium with presentations about the fish in the tank, and a question and answer session afterwards, fantastic for kids.

 1.5 miles east of Portsoy lies Boyne Castle, a 16th-century castle surrounded on 3 sides by the Burn of Boyne.
 The site is very overgrown and has not been maintained for a very long time, the trail to it is not well-trodden or visible.
 The castle is in an advanced state of decay and care should be taken while exploring it.
-The best place to park is near a farm just off the B9139.
-Hard to get to but a true hidden gem off the beaten path.
+Hard to get to but a true hidden gem off the beaten path near the Moray Coast.

 Another charming fishing village with one of the oldest harbours on the Moray Firth dating from the 17th century.
 Filmmakers have used Portsoy as a location for the Whisky Galore film, and more recently Peaky Blinders TV show.
 The town is host to the Portsoy Boat Festival each June which attracts 16000 people over 2 days.
 The event includes food & drink, music, crafts and of course boats!
 Try the waffle cone at Portsoy Ice cream shop.

-Maybe the most picturesque of all the coastal villages on the Moray Firth and perhaps the whole of Scotland, Cullen is a true gem amongst gems.
+Maybe the most picturesque of all the coastal villages on the Moray Firth and perhaps the whole of Scotland, Cullen is a true gem amongst gems and one of the most attractive coastal villages.
 The main features of the town are its large disused railway viaduct that runs through the centre, the picture-perfect sea town village and its epic beach that wraps around the bay.

 The town is known for its unique dish - Cullen Skink - made from smoked haddock, it's well worth a try if you are a seafood lover.